It was amazing to be back in Uganda and it was so exciting to see the Government so committed to prioritizing families over orphanages.

 If we cannot place children into adoptive families then we find long-term foster families.
 This is new for us and we are currently trying to find churches to work with us to recruit long-term foster families for children in desperate need of love and security.

 If we cannot place them into new families or find long-term foster families then we find specialised long-term residential care.
-One organisation here in Uganda is Ekisa Ministries.
+One organization here in Uganda is Ekisa Ministries.
 They are committed to finding children with special needs long-term families.

 If you want to know more about Alternative Care in Uganda please join the Facebook Group.